jamesaphoenix/Project_4_General_Assembly/README.md

   * Evaluated the accuracy, AUC, precision and recall of the models.
   * Plotted the ROC and precision-recall curve.
 * Discussed the differences and explained when a high-recall or a high-precision model scenario is beneficial.
-* Obtain the ROC/precision-recall curves for the different models
+* Obtained the ROC/precision-recall curves for the different models

 [Jupyter Notebook - Assignment 4](Project_4.ipynb)